 “For guys who haven’t done it before,” Nimmo said, “it’s important to learn from someone who has, how to do it and how to conduct yourself once you do.”

-The first such lesson occurred Monday night in the Mets’ clubhouse, where Scherzer unofficially choreographed the team’s celebration.
-Knowing they still have much work to do to hold off the Braves in the NL East race, the Mets did not want to hold an over-the-top party upon clinching a playoff berth.
+The first such lesson occurred on clinch night in the Mets’ clubhouse, where Scherzer unofficially choreographed the team’s celebration.
+Knowing they still had much work to do in their attempt to hold off the Braves in the NL East race, the Mets did not want to hold an over-the-top party upon clinching a playoff berth.
 But Scherzer, who has thrown more postseason innings than all but two active MLB starters, considered it important for the Mets to acknowledge their achievement in a tasteful way.
+He did not want their efforts to go unrecognized in the event that the Mets fell short of the division title, which is ultimately what happened on the penultimate day of the season.

 “We’ve worked so incredibly hard, and we’ve performed,” Alonso said, “and it just feels really good to be able to secure a postseason spot.”